JSH32/Backpack/README.md

 # Baka.js
 ![Baka.js](https://riku.club/yKB2E.png)

+## THESE DOCS ARE NOT UPDATED, ALOT OF STUFF HAS CHANGED!

 Baka.js is an open source screenshot/filehost api.

 Make sure you have mongodb and postman installed(or any software that does post requests).
 This is specifically made for a program called [sharex](https://getsharex.com/), but it can be used with any program that uploads using multipart data.